Autonio-Foundation/smartdex-trade-backend/README.md

 -   [Node.js](https://nodejs.org/en/download/) > v8.x
 -   [Yarn](https://yarnpkg.com/en/) > v1.x

-To develop ontop of `0x-launch-kit`, follow the following instructions:
+To develop the project, follow the following instructions:

 1. Fork this repository

 2. Clone your fork of this repository

-3. Open the `config.ts`/`config.js` file (depending on the language you've chosen above) and edit the whitelisted tokens:
+3. Open the `config.ts`/`config.js` file and edit the whitelisted tokens

-    - `WHITELISTED_TOKENS` -- Which tokens you would like to host orderbooks for.

 4. Open the `.env` file and edit the following fields.
 Defaults are defined in `config.ts`/`config.js`.
 The bash environment takes precedence over the `.env` file.
 If you run `source .env`, changes to the `.env` file will have no effect until you unset the colliding variables.

-    - `NETWORK_ID` -- the network you'd like your relayer to run on (e.g: `1` -> mainnet, `42` -> Kovan, 3 -> Ropsten, etc...)
+    - `NETWORK_ID` -- the network you'd like your relayer to run on
     - `FEE_RECIPIENT` -- The Ethereum address which should be specified as the fee recipient in orders your relayer accepts.
 Defaults to a fake address that helps the 0x core team use anonymous, already public data to understand Launch Kit developer usage.
     - `MAKER_FEE_ZRX_UNIT_AMOUNT` -- The flat maker fee you'd like to receive for filled orders hosted by you
     - `TAKER_FEE_ZRX_UNIT_AMOUNT` -- The flat taker fee you'd like to receive for filled orders hosted by you.